anan-ara/cs124-lab2/design/design.md

 When there are no tasks in the todo list, we realized that it may be confusing for the user to simply see an empty screen.
 Thus, when the screen is empty, we included a message that says "You currently have no tasks" when the user is showing all tasks, and a message that says "You currently have no incomplete tasks" when the user is showing only incomplete tasks.

+After we implemented searching functionality, we also added new empty text to account for the case when no existing tasks match the user's query.

 ## Swipe Quick Actions